So Much More Than a Headache: What’s Your Migraine Routine?

 Connecting with others with chronic migraine

-Attending a migraine retreat really pulled into focus for me how many people truly are debilitated by migraines, not just when they have them but in having to rearrange everything around the possibility of an attack.
+Volunteering to help at the first RetreatMigraine conference through my work at the U.S. Pain Foundation really pulled into focus for me how many people truly are debilitated by migraines.
+It’s not just while they have them, either!
+Coping with them means changing your entire life to be able to rearrange everything around the possibility of an attack.
 Some people have migraine the majority of the time; some people spend most of their lives in a dark room.
-I go through cycles of migraines (i wish I knew why!) where I’ll have them two or three times a week for a month or two and then it’ll subside for a while.
-I’ll only get one a month for a while, and then it’ll come back again, with no warning, rhyme or reason that I can come up with.
+Personally, I go through cycles of migraines (i wish I knew why!)
+I’ll have them 2-3 times a week for a month or two and then it’ll subside for a while. …For a while, and then they’ll come back again with a vengeance!
+With no warning, rhyme or reason that I can come up with.
 I’m lucky to have a job that understands and accommodates that, because many don’t.

-Migraine disease can change your entire life, but it doesn’t have to ruin it: over the last few years I’ve written multiple profiles on people with chronic migraine who are still able to live and achieve their dreams despite and through migraine disease.
+Migraine disease can change your entire life, but it doesn’t have to ruin it: over the last few years I’ve written multiple profiles on people with chronic migraine for the INvisible Project magazine who are still able to live a life they love and achieve their dreams despite migraine disease.

-My migraine routine is nothing special, it’s just how I do it.
-I’d love to hear what other people do when they feel one lurking in the back of their skull about to break through, or how the hell you’d put into words what ‘brain fog’ feels like.
+My migraine routine is nothing special.
+It’s just a combination of trial and error things that feel like they help.
+I’d love to hear what other people do when they feel one lurking in the back of their skull.
+How the hell do you put into words what ‘brain fog’ feels like?
 What migraine routine have YOU come up with to help you through these miserable periods?

 On a light blue background, "so much more than a headache" with a clipart of a head with a brain and a red arrow pointing to the brain, speech bubble says "what's your migraine routine?" janetjay.com